The great outdoors is full of nature and is quite a vast place to be. However, when you venture out to hit the trails or go camping.

 Lean Poo

-Taking this position may be the closest to using a toilet when outdoor shitting.
-If you find a tree or a large rock you can lean your back against, you can take a natural position.
-One pro tip for this stance is to make sure the soil underfoot isn’t slippery, and the tree or rock isn’t liable to move.
+This position may be the closest to using a toilet when outdoor pooping.
+If you find a tree or a large rock you can lean your back against; you can take a natural position.
+One pro tip for this stance is to make sure the soil underfoot isn’t slippery and the tree or rock isn’t liable to move.

 Tips and Tricks for Pooping Outdoors

-When you poop outdoor, all the above positions can help yet you still have to follow these steps to do everything in the right manner.
+When you pooutdoorsoor, all the above positions can help, yet you must follow these steps to do everything correctly.

 1. Preparation

-As with any camping gear essentials, you do need to prepare for shitting outdoors in National Parks or any other area you need to go.
+As with any camping gear essentials, you do need to prepare for pooping outdoors in National Parks or any other area you need to go.

 Make sure you pack the following:

 Depending on where you are going, you may need to use wag bags.
-These are more than a plastic bag and come with odor control features.
+These are more than plastic bags and come with odor-control features.
 In the basic form, they are a doggy bag for you.

 2. Choose Your Location